JKempczinski27/Dedicated-Send-Tracker/README.md

 ### Breaking Injury Alerts & API Lag
 This tracker includes a **hybrid approach** to injury detection:

-1. **Official Roster API (Sportradar)**: Provides authoritative injury status, but updates lag 24-48 hours behind breaking news
+1. **Official Roster API (NFL.com)**: Provides authoritative injury status, but updates lag 24-48 hours behind breaking news
 2. **Breaking News Detection**: Automatically scans news articles for injury keywords (torn, ACL, Achilles, surgery, IR, etc.)
 3. **Early Warning System**: When injury keywords appear in recent articles (last 48 hours), a prominent alert is displayed even if the official roster shows "Active"

-**Why this matters**: When a player gets injured, news media reports it immediately, but it takes 24-48 hours for teams to officially update roster status in the Sportradar API.
+**Why this matters**: When a player gets injured, news media reports it immediately, but it takes 24-48 hours for teams to officially update roster status in the NFL.com API.
 The breaking news alert feature ensures you know about injuries as soon as they're reported, not when they're officially processed.

 **Example**: Daniel Jones tore his Achilles on December 8, 2025.
-News articles reported it immediately with headlines like "Daniel Jones injury makes Seahawks huge favorites vs. Colts", but the Sportradar API continued showing him as "ACT" (Active/Healthy) for the next day.
+News articles reported it immediately with headlines like "Daniel Jones injury makes Seahawks huge favorites vs. Colts", but the NFL.com API continued showing him as "OUT" (Active/Healthy) for the next day.
 The breaking news alert would flag this discrepancy.

 ## Limitations